New SpareFoot Study Explores the Emerald City’s Deepest Clutter Secrets

 - Their child’s old toys (14%)

-“It’s okay to hold onto things, as long as they don’t disrupt your home life or contribute to clutter,” said Stacy Erickson, professional organizer and owner of Seattle-based Home Key Organization.
+“It’s okay to hold onto things, as long as they don’t disrupt your home life or contribute to clutter,” said Stacy Erickson, professional organizer.
 “Try boxing items that you know you won’t need for awhile and putting in a closet, attic, or storage.”

 For those looking to clear up space, they can join the 43 percent of Seattleites who store items outside of their home, including at a friend of family member’s house, or in a storage facility.
 There are certainly some deep dark secrets locked up in Seattle-area homes, storage lockers and attic boxes, including some of the following that respondents described as “the most embarrassing item” they have ever stored away: